The best dummies for soothing your baby: Tried and tested by parents and babies

 Won Bronze at the Mother&Baby Awards 2022 for Best Product For A Newborn

 These Philips Avent Soother Pacifiers are ideal for babies with sensitive skin.
-They've been designed with extra large air holes so the delicate skin around the baby's mouth can be kept soft and dry.
+They've been designed with extra large air holes to keep the delicate skin around the baby's mouth soft and dry.

 Orthodontically approved and durable, these soothers may not be the cheapest on the market but they are from a reputable brand and do get great reviews.
 They are BPA-free, made with medical-grade silicone, and tailored for a baby up to six months of age.